yipanglin/PHBS_TQFML/Project/README.md

 ## Methods
--
-- Try DecisionTree/RandomForest/LinearSVC/Synthetic Minority Oversampling Technique (SMOTE)/Bagging method to classify MVP player and normal player.
+- Try DecisionTree/RandomForest/LinearSVC/Synthetic Minority Oversampling Technique (SMOTE)/Bagging method to classify between MVP player and normal player.
-- I use different VoteShare to redo the predict of MVP.
+- use different VoteShare rate as standards to redo the predict of MVP.
 - If the required VoteShare is high enough then the predicted value should be the MVP of that season.

 ## Procedure